-The first article in the ‘Filling your Cup’ series to improve the health of people working in the community mental health sector.
+The first article in the ‘Filling your Cup’ series to improve the wellbeing of people working in the community mental health sector.

-Brought to you by WayAhead Workplaces and Mental Health Coordinating Council and written by Steph Thompson, WayAhead Workplaces Lead.
+Brought to you by WayAhead Workplaces and Mental Health Coordinating Council.
+Written by Steph Thompson, WayAhead Workplaces Lead.

 It may seem unnecessary to spend time outlining to those who work in the mental health setting why workplace mental health is important, given the level of mental health literacy is higher than average.